Healthy Homes Assessment Hastings

 What We Do

-As building inspectors, we handle all components involved in specialist house inspections.
-We’re there to make sure that you make the correct decision when buying your next home.
+As building inspectors, we are experts in all aspects associated with expert home inspections.
+We’re here to ensure that you make the best decision when purchasing your next property.

-We consider your investment to be a serious one, and undertake comprehensive checks to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning your own home.
+We are serious about your investment We conduct detailed examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of buying or owning the home.

-We offer a wide range of solutions to ensure you are fully aware of the state of any property you could be looking to purchase or sell and also other solutions.
+We offer a wide range of solutions to ensure you are completely aware of the state of any property you could be thinking of buying or selling along with other services.

-We do not just work with you but we also work with some big clients like bank branches, local councils and insurance companies.
-They seem to like the peace of mind provided, thanks to the information included in our reports on building inspections.
+We don’t just collaborate with you, but we also have important clients such as bank branches, local councils and insurance firms.
+They clearly like this reassurance provided, due to the details in our building inspection reports.

 Have Peace of Mind - Get in Touch